JNRowe/vim-configs/localcfg/plugin_vim_textobj_quote.rst

 .. note::

-    We enable, but don’t force, for plain text so that we don’t send fancy characters to things that expect :abbr:`ASCII (American Standard Code for Information Interchange)`.
+    We enable, but don’t force, for plain text so that we don’t send fancy characters to things that expect |ASCII|.

 Configure quotes for current language::